 You can take a look at my vlog of Muttrah Fort here.

 Just a short drive from Muttrah is Old Muscat, which is one of the most historic parts of the city and a lot quieter than Muttrah.
-This area is home to some of Muscat’s most important landmarks, including Al Alam Palace and the National Museum of Oman.

 Even if you just do a quick walk around the area, Old Muscat is a peaceful, photogenic stop and a nice way to wind down before the end of the day.

-To wrap up your one-day adventure in Muscat, you’ve got two options depending on how tired and/or adventurous you’re feeling.
+To wrap up your one-day adventure in Muscat, you’ve got two options, depending on how tired and/or adventurous you’re feeling.

-If you’re after something a little more memorable, then I recommend booking this sunset dhow cruise, where you’ll get to sail on a traditional Omani Dhow boat and watch the sunset on the Gulf of Oman and maybe even see some dolphins!
+If you’re after something a little more memorable, then I really recommend booking this sunset dhow cruise, where you’ll get to sail on a traditional Omani Dhow boat and watch the sunset on the Gulf of Oman and maybe even see some dolphins!

 Stop 10 – Dinner at Rozna or Ramssa Omani Restaurant